platypusguy/FileDedupe/README.md

 ## Testing
 The tests included here generate code coverage of 90%.
 And FileDedupe has been tested repeatedly on directories of more than 600,000 files.

+## Thanks
+Thanks to Oracle's _Java Magazine_ for running the articles on this utility.

+Thanks to JetBrains for supporting open source by providing a license to [IntelliJ IDEA](https://www.jetbrains.com/idea/), which is an IDE that I have used since version 3.5.